-- Handy Technology: In today’s world of technological advancement, there are numerous apps available that can help you chart your menstrual cycle, calculate your infertile days and store all this data for your quick reference!
+- Handy Technology: In today’s world of technological advancement, numerous apps can help you chart your menstrual cycle, calculate your infertile days and store all this data for your quick reference!

-- There are many tools like a menstrual cycle calculator that are available.
+- Many tools, like a menstrual cycle calculator, are available.
 These tools will give you a rough estimate of your ovulation period.
-As a result, you can calculate ovulation as well as the safe period with higher accuracy and greater ease.
+As a result, you can calculate ovulation and the safe period with higher accuracy and greater ease.